[updated February 3, 2012]

 As a postdoctoral associate, I continued my research in the areas of behavioral and chemical ecology.
 My main projects involved testing sexual selection models by quantifying the strength, heritability, and sex-linkage of the female mating preference (for large males) in Utetheisa.
 In Utetheisa, as in all lepidopterans and birds, males are homogametic (ZZ) whereas females are heterogametic (ZW).
 Interestingly, the female mating preference gene(s) are Z-linked, which means that they are strictly paternally inherited.
 In addition to providing support for the protected invasion theory, which links exaggerated male traits with genetic architecture, this result highlights the importance of indirect genetic benefits in the evolution and maintenance of sexual selection in this moth.

-I am currently working on three projects regarding sexual selection in Utetheisa ornatrix.
-The first project addresses the relative importance of direct and indirect benefits by using a novel chemical approach to determine the modulation in HD levels based on a male’s mating history.
-In Utetheisa, females are promiscuous, which is considered unusual because the costs generally outweigh the benefits of multiple mating in females.
-In this particular insect, however, females can accrue multiple benefits from each mating, as females have been demonstrated to use PAs and nutrients from multiple mates (for defensive purposes and increasing fecundity, respectively) while using the sperm from one male.
-Recent field studies in Florida found that females on average mated with 11 males over their 3-4 week adult lifespan, which suggests that more paternity studies are required to account for higher levels of female promiscuity.
-The second project uses microsatellites determine how the siring pattern changes over a female’s lifetime based on the number, quality, and presentation order of multiple mates.
-Since one male provides enough sperm to fertilize the entire complement of a female’s eggs, any changes in paternity over time are likely to reflect the relative quality of her most recent mate.
-The third project focuses on larval competition, which is likely to be the heritable trait that drives sexual selection in adults.
-Utetheisa has been studied for over two decades, and previous research on all aspects of its life history have made it a model system for studying the chemical basis of reproductive behavior.
+I am currently working on two major projects regarding sexual selection in Utetheisa ornatrix.
+The first project involves the use of microsatellites to determine whether female polyandry may driven selection for male sperm competitiveness - this represents one of the few empirical test of the sexy-sperm hypothesis to explain multiple mating by females.
+The second project focuses on larval competition, which is likely to be the heritable trait that drives sexual selection in adults.
+Utetheisa has been studied for over three decades, and previous research on all aspects of its life history have made it a model system for studying the chemical basis of reproductive behavior.
 With these projects, I hope further our understanding of fundamental principles of sexual selection as I lay the foundation for future experiments that will advance the expanding, interdisciplinary field of chemical ecology.

 Megalorchestia californiana (Amphipoda: Talitridae): The California Beach Flea